Conterra Networks Completes Acquisition of Gulf Coast Regional Fiber-Optic Provider

-Charlotte, North Carolina—April 9, 2018: Conterra Ultra Broadband Holdings, Inc. (“Conterra Networks”) announced today it has completed its previously announced acquisition of affiliated companies, Network USA, L.L.C. and Sun America Communications, LLC (combined, “Network USA”).
-Both companies are Louisiana-based regional fiber-optic network services businesses.
+Charlotte, North Carolina—January 29, 2018: Conterra Ultra Broadband Holdings, Inc. (“Conterra”) today announced the signing of an agreement to acquire affiliated companies, Network USA, LLC and Sun America, LLC (combined, “NUSA”), both Louisiana-based regional fiber-optic network services businesses.

 This transaction will increase Conterra’s fiber presence by nearly 3,000 miles in two of its largest operating states, Louisiana and Texas, expanding its regional fiber footprint throughout the Gulf Coast/East Texas region and providing entry into two new states: Arkansas and Mississippi.
 The NUSA fiber network is complementary to the assets of Conterra’s previously announced acquisition of Detel Communications, another significant Louisiana-based fiber-optic network services provider.

 “This is another important competitive enhancement for Conterra as we densify our infrastructure in existing commercial markets and increase our fiber network connectivity and regional service offerings,” commented Conterra’s Chairman and Chief Executive Officer, Steve Leeolou.
 “This acquisition will connect and expand Conterra’s existing networks in the Gulf Coast/East Texas region, while simultaneously adding management, operational and product portfolio depth in dozens of communities in this part of the country,” added Mr. Leeolou.